 Uber class action lawsuit settlements have been exposed all over the media.
 In the past, Uber drivers were expected to pay for their own gas, oil changes, and most importantly, health insurance.
 AB5 has changed all that.
 West Coast Trial Lawyers supports the passing of AB5 and is always available to answer any questions you may have in regards to this bill.

-On average, rideshare drivers transport about 7-8 people a day and are in their vehicle for an average of 4-5 hours.
-Not only can driving for all these hours lead to lower back pain, but the revolving door of random strangers can lead to the spread of illnesses and germs.
+On average, rideshare drivers transport about 7 to 8 people a day and are in their vehicle for an average of 4 to 5 hours.
+Not only can driving for all these hours lead to lower back pain, but the significant amount of random strangers utilizing the vehicle can lead to the spread of illnesses and germs.

 In fact, according to a study by the life insurance company, NetQuote, rideshare vehicles hold more than three times as many germs as rental cars and about 220 more germs than taxis.

 Surprisingly, the study compared the amount of CFU’s or colony-forming units found on a toilet seat to the number of bacteria growing on rideshare vehicle surfaces, such as seat belts and steering wheels.
 The study found that rideshare cars have more than quadruple the amount of germs.
 With so many Uber drivers sitting in the midst of so many germs for so many hours, the chances of getting sick greatly increase.